GenOL: Generating Diverse Examples for Name-only Online Learning: Approach

 When a new concept is introduced, for which $f_\theta$ needs to be learned, a generator $g\in \mathcal{G}$ generates images related to the concept.
-However, despite generative models being capable of producing an unlimited number of images, output diversity is often limited~\citep{liu2023prefix, sadat2023cads}.
-To address this, we employ a prompt generation module $\psi$, which generates diverse text prompts and forwards them to the T2I generative models.
-Additionally, we further enhance the diversity of the generated images by utilizing a proposed ensemble approach that combines the outputs of a set of generators ${\mathcal{G}}$ through ensembler $\Delta$.
-Generated images are streamed to the learner $f_\theta$ in real-time, while a finite episodic memory is maintained to replay previously encountered data.
-Note that unlike real data (\eg, web-scraped data), storing samples in episodic memory is free from data privacy issues.
-While it is possible to generate data for past concepts in real-time without using episodic memory, we use it for efficiency, as it allows for reducing computational costs without privacy concerns.
+Despite the capability of generative models to create an infinite number of images, the diversity of generated outputs is often limited~\citep{liu2023prefix, sadat2023cads}.
+To improve the diversity, we introduce a diverse prompt generation module $\psi$, named \promptmethodfull (\textbf{\promptmethod}), which creates diverse text prompts and feeds them into T2I generative models.
+Furthermore, we enhance diversity using an ensembler $\Delta$, which ensembles the images generated by multiple generators $\mathcal{G}$ while minimizing redundancy, thereby maximizing the diversity of the generated images.
+We name this ensemble strategy as \ensemblemethodfull (\textbf{\ensemblemethod}).
+Generated images are then streamed to the learner $f_\theta$ in real-time.
+Note that while it is possible to generate data for past concepts in real-time, we use episodic memory for efficiency, as it helps reduce computational costs.